csartisan/docs/docs/getting-started/md/index.md

 ---
-title: Markdown Editors
+title: Markdown
 layout: default
 parent: Getting Started
-has_children: yes
+has_children: no
+nav_order: 2
 ---
-# Markdown Editors

-In this section, you will choose your Markdown editor of choice.

-### What is Markdown?
+# What is Markdown?

 Markdown is a lightweight markup language that you can use to add formatting elements to plaintext text documents.